Skip to main content

 • “Anonymous” or “Private Number”

-• A generic or routing number
+• A generic or routing number provided by a telecom network

 Anonymous Calling (Hidden Caller ID)